quantum-tinkerer/MeanFi/DESIGN.md

   coarse/fine differences only, starting with four points per axis. `nk` specifies a prescribed total point count; `initial_nk` specifies the adaptive starting count.
 Prescribed grids have no integration-error estimate.
 Sparse AAA currently requires a prescribed grid for periodic systems.
+At zero temperature, only fixed-mu evaluation is supported: fixed-filling calls raise NotImplementedError before numerical work because the root solver cannot reliably handle occupation jumps.
+This restriction also applies to BdG and SCF.

 Fixed-mu calls have no root search or independent charge-integration estimate.
 Empty requests skip the numerical backend unless entropy is requested.